stephenrho/bayes-workshop/README.md

 ## Description

-This workshop will introduce attendees to Bayesian data analysis and the `R` package [`brms`](https://cran.r-project.org/web/packages/brms/index.html). `brms` provides a flexible interface to the sampling routines in the [`Stan`](https://mc-stan.org/) program.
-It can handle a range of models and data types using `R`'s formula syntax.
-We will cover a range of examples with a particular focus on (generalized) linear mixed effects models.
-These examples will cover prior distributions, assessing model fit, and model comparison.
-The workshop will also introduce the `Stan` model language for more 'bespoke' models.
+This workshop will introduce attendees to Bayesian data analysis and the `R` package [`brms`](https://cran.r-project.org/web/packages/brms/index.html). `brms` stands for 'Bayesian Regression Models using [`Stan`](https://mc-stan.org/)' and, as the name suggests, it provides a flexible interface to `Stan`, which is a powerful program for fitting Bayesian models. `brms` can handle a wide range of models and data types and this workshop will cover several example analyses, with a particular focus on (generalized) linear mixed effects models.
+These example analyses will cover the setting of prior distributions on model parameters, assessing model convergence and fit, and model comparison.
+The workshop will also introduce the `Stan` model language so attendees can start to implement their own bespoke models, as well as better understand what `brms` is doing 'under the hood'.

 ## Objectives

-1. To give a conceptual understanding of Bayesian data analysis and its advantages
+1. To give a conceptual understanding of Bayesian data analysis
 2. Introduce the `brms` package for `R`
 3. Work on several example analyses
     - specifying the model